Why is Content Marketing important?

 - Pin the image to Pinterest with a link back.

-- Use the post as an Ad on Facebook (sponsored stories)
+- Use the post as an Ad on Facebook.

-How can you measure the success of this.
-Online marketing has an advantage over other marketing channels in that measuring success or goals is a lot easier than traditional marketing.
+How can you measure the success of this?
+SEO has an advantage over traditional marketing in that measuring success is a lot easier.
 Here are some metrics to track:

 Where is all the activity coming from?

 And last but not the least, you have to schedule and repeat this process as much as you can.
-This is probably one of the hardest things to do and we all get caught up in the day to day but if you really set a schedule in your calendar or on your phone and stick to it, you’ll really see the enormous benefits of doing this.
+This is the hardest thing to do and we all get caught up in the day to day but if you really set a schedule in your calendar or on your phone and stick to it, you’ll see enormous benefits.

-If you need some direction with your content marketing, contact us here.
+If you need some direction with your content marketing, contact me here.